jazracherif/CppND-Capstone-Snake-Game/README.md

 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it with default game configuration `./SnakeGame`.
+4. Run with default game configuration `./SnakeGame`.
-5. Run with Custom Config: `./SnakeGame ../src/config/example_config.json`.
+5. Run with Custom Config file: `./SnakeGame ../src/config/example_config.json`.

-Output will show the game configuration used and log Game events, for example:
+Output will show the game configuration used and log game events, for example:

 ```
 % ./SnakeGame ../src/config/example_config.json